UnTamedLaw/VillageReach/README.md

 	Input validation for all fields should be more thorough.
 	InternalStorageHandler is very primitive and only deals with Strings.
 A lot of code could be moved there.
 	Gson gets instantiated in a bunch of different places instead of just being a singleton.

+	This program submits PoDs where the status is INITIATED, not CONFIRMED for testing purposes.
 	```